Wolf3s/xbmc4xbox-python/python/Doc/c-api/typeobj.rst

    These fields allow calculating the size in bytes of instances of the type.

-   There are two kinds of types: types with fixed-length instances have a zero :c:member:`~PyTypeObject.tp_itemsize` field, types with variable-length instances have a non-zero :c:member:`~PyTypeObject.tp_itemsize` field.
-For a type with fixed-length instances, all instances have the same size, given in :c:member:`~PyTypeObject.tp_basicsize`.
+   There are two kinds of types: types with fixed-length instances have a zero :attr:`tp_itemsize` field, types with variable-length instances have a non-zero :attr:`tp_itemsize` field.
+For a type with fixed-length instances, all instances have the same size, given in :attr:`tp_basicsize`.

-   For a type with variable-length instances, the instances must have an :attr:`ob_size` field, and the instance size is :c:member:`~PyTypeObject.tp_basicsize` plus N times :c:member:`~PyTypeObject.tp_itemsize`, where N is the "length" of the object.
+   For a type with variable-length instances, the instances must have an :attr:`ob_size` field, and the instance size is :attr:`tp_basicsize` plus N times :attr:`tp_itemsize`, where N is the "length" of the object.
 The value of N is typically stored in the instance's :attr:`ob_size` field.
 There are
-   exceptions:  for example, long ints use a negative :attr:`ob_size` to indicate a negative number, and N is ``abs(ob_size)`` there.
+   exceptions:  for example, ints use a negative :attr:`ob_size` to indicate a negative number, and N is ``abs(ob_size)`` there.
 Also, the presence of an :attr:`ob_size` field in the instance layout doesn't mean that the instance structure is variable-length (for example, the structure for the list type has